ACETAMINOPHEN, SODIUM BICARBONATE, AND CITRIC ACID (Systemic)†

 - For pain and upset stomach:

-If you miss a dose of acetaminophen, sodium bicarbonate, and citric acid, take it as soon as possible.
+Missed dose—If your doctor has directed you to take this medicine according to a regular schedule and you miss a dose, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you will be taking acetaminophen, sodium bicarbonate, and citric acid for a long time (more than 10 days in a row), your doctor should check your progress at regular visits.
+If you will be taking this medicine for a long time (more than 10 days in a row), your doctor should check your progress at regular visits.

 Check with your doctor if your pain and/or upset stomach last for more than 10 days or if they get worse, if new symptoms occur, or if the painful area is red or swollen.
 These could be signs of a serious condition that needs medical treatment.

 The sodium bicarbonate in this combination medicine can keep other medicines from working properly if the 2 medicines are taken too close together.
-Always take acetaminophen, sodium bicarbonate, and citric acid:
+Always take this medicine :

-Check the labels of all nonprescription (over-the-counter [OTC]) and prescription medicines you now take.
+Check the labels of all nonprescription (over-the-counter [OTC]) and prescription medicines you now take .
 If any contain acetaminophen or sodium, check with your health care professional .
-Taking them together with acetaminophen, sodium bicarbonate, and citric acid may cause an overdose.
+Taking them together with this medicine may cause an overdose.